doug-martin/nestjs-query/documentation/docs/concepts/services.md

 You can create your own service for use with the `CRUDResolver` as long as it implements the `QueryService` interface.

-The `@nestjs-query/query-typeorm` package defines a base class `TypeormQueryService` that uses a `typeorm` repository to create and execute queries.
-[Read about the TypeormQueryService](../typeorm/services)
+The `@nestjs-query/query-typeorm` package defines a base class `TypeOrmQueryService` that uses a `typeorm` repository to create and execute queries.
+[Read about the TypeOrmQueryService](../typeorm/services)